Why Is Family Involvement Limited During Early Recovery?

 • Indifference or neglect

 Unsafe living environments also contribute to family issues during recovery.
 Newport Beach Recovery Center offers family therapy and support services.
-We also provide referrals and information on local community self-help groups and assistance locating financial or housing services if you do not have a safe place to return after treatment.
+We also provide referrals and information on local community self-help groups and assistance locating financial and residential services if you do not have a safe place to return after treatment.
 We believe that education and a supportive community can help families heal and grow together while overcoming the effects of SUD.

 How Can You Avoid Co-dependency and Enabling Relationships?